 - The bathrooms on the main floor (near the main reception area and the Parlor) and those on the first floor (near the choir room and Fellowship Hall) will be open.

 Preparing Facilities and Campus for Sunday Worship and Weekday Activities

-- Our Sextons have completed a deep cleaning of our facilities.
+- Our Sextons continue regular cleaning of our facilities.

-- Hand wipes and sanitizers will be available in bathrooms, hallways, and entrances.
+- Hand wipes and sanitizers are available in bathrooms, hallways, and entrances.

 - Entrance doors and exit doors will be propped open at the appropriate times.